bpereira90/bpereira90/README.md

 👋 Hi, I’m @bpereira90
-👀 I’m interested in data-related topics, from scalable data processing to machine learning.
+👀 Interested in development, data processing and machine learning.
-🌱 I’m humbly learning software development good practices, cloud management, and some website development on the side.
+🌱 Trying to learn and apply good software development practices.

 <!---
 bpereira90/bpereira90 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.